-16.1 Our Safeguarding and Child Protection Policy along with the school's values, ethos and behaviour policies, provides the basic platform to ensure children and young people are given the support to respect themselves and others, stand up for themselves and protect each other.
+26.5 Safeguarding CYP is a local and national priority and within SPARKENHOE COMMUNITY PRIMARY SCHOOL, protecting children from abuse, harm and neglect is a priority.
+Our Safeguarding and Child Protection Policy along with the school's values, ethos and behaviour policies, provides the basic platform to ensure children and young people are given the support to respect themselves and others, stand up for themselves and protect each other.
+Our staff are well versed with local and national guidance and are aware of emerging safeguarding concerns that could productionally harm our children and young people;

-- Our school keeps itself up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation, as outlined in section 17 & 18 below. - Our staff are supported to recognise warning signs and symptoms in relation to specific issues, and include such issues in an age appropriate way in their curriculum - Our school works with and engages our families and communities to talk about such issues, - Our school staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - Our DSL knows where to seek and get advice as necessary. - Our school school brings in experts and uses specialist material to support the work we do. - Our school staff fully understand how to raise a concern using the appropriate channels.
+- Our school keeps itself up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation - Our staff are supported to recognise warning signs and symptoms in relation to specific issues, and include such issues in an age appropriate way in their curriculum - Our staff are aware of emerging issues and contextual safeguarding and take this into consideration when assessing children and young peoples needs - Our school works with and engages our families and communities to talk about such issues - Our school staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - Our DSL knows where to seek and get advice as necessary. - Our school brings in experts and uses specialist material to support the work we do - Our school staff fully understand how to raise a concern using the appropriate channels